microsoft/forecasting/docs/SETUP.md

 To access the notebooks, type `localhost:8898/` in the browser on your local machine.

-Now you're ready to run the examples provided in the repository.
-Please navigate to the [examples README file](../examples/README.md) and follow instructions to run the available notebooks.
+Now you're ready to run the examples provided in the `examples/`, by simply opening and executing the notebooks in the Jupyter server.
+Please also navigate to the [examples README file](../examples/README.md) to read about the available notebooks.